pruizf/tweet-norm-es/README.md

 tweet-norm-es: Spanish Tweet Normalization
 ===============================================
 Our system for the [Tweet-Norm 2013](http://komunitatea.elhuyar.eus/tweet-norm/) competition, which we later improved for the paper in [Ruiz, Cuadros, Etchegoyhen (2014)](http://journal.sepln.org/sepln/ojs/ojs/index.php/pln/article/download/4902/2916).
+(See complete references at the end).

 Requires
 --------